albert-gee/old-macdonald/Writerside/topics/ESP-Basic-Thread-Border-Router.md

 # ESP Basic Thread Border Router

+## Overview

+The `ESP Basic Thread Border Router` example from [ESP_IDF](Espressif.md#esp-idf-framework) demonstrates how to build firmware for a basic Thread Border Router device running on Espressif's hardware.

+The firmware configures the OpenThread platform using default radio, host, and port settings.
+Optionally, it enables external coexistence and sets up mDNS (with the hostname "esp-ot-br"), along with OTA and web server support if enabled.
+Finally, it launches the Border Router.

 ## Build and Run

 This section demonstrates how to build and run the **ESP Basic Thread Border Router** example.